 - Situation Awareness (SA)

-All DoD suppliers will have to be certified to the appropriate CMMC level in order to continue doing business with DoD under the mandated CMMC requirements.
+All DoD suppliers will have to be certified to the appropriate CMMC level to continue doing business with DoD under the mandated CMMC requirements.
 NSF-ISR was named one of the first C3PAO candidates to participate in the CMMC program.

-How do I get CMMC compliant?
+How to get CMMC compliant?
+The 10 step process

 Getting CMMC compliant starts with determining your requirement level, appointing a compliance manager, and ending with continuous compliance monitoring.
 The end-to-end process requires time, effort, expertise, and dedication.